-Edward Waters College is a small private, Christian, Historically Black, urban, liberal arts college that offers quality baccalaureate degree programs.
-The College strives to prepare students holistically to advance in a global society through the provision of intellectually stimulating programs and an environment that emphasizes high moral and spiritual values in keeping with the African Methodist Episcopal Church.
-Edward Waters College seeks to develop excellence in scholarship, research, and service for the betterment of humanity.
+Edward Waters University is a small private, Christian, Historically Black, urban liberal arts institution that offers quality academic programs.
+The University strives to prepare students holistically to advance in a global society through the provision of intellectually stimulating programs, and an environment that emphasizes high moral and spiritual values in keeping with the African Methodist Episcopal Church.
+Edward Waters University seeks to develop excellence in scholarship, research, and service for the betterment of humanity.